 5. Explain the purpose of reaching out

 After you’ve complimented them and introduced yourself it’s time to connect the dots.
-Be clear and succinct of who you are and the purpose of reaching them out.
+Be clear and succinct of who you are and the purpose of reaching out.
 Explain how you can help them solve any pain point in their business.

 6. Provide a Call to Action